-The following text is a translation of the eligibility rules posted here.
+The following text is a translation of the eligibility rules posted on this website.
 This page is meant to aid those who are more comfortable with english than spanish.
 However, in case of any ambiguity, the spanish version of these rules is the official version and should be followed.

 Eligibility rules for the use of Chilean telescope time